Old-fashioned humble golden vegetable soup is deliciously vegan, easy, quick and budget-friendly.

 * fresh herbs such as parsley, dill, coriander (cilantro), tarragon, basil, chives, thyme

-* a dollop of vegan creme fraise, yogurt, sour cream, soft cream cheese, or a drizzle of pouring cream
+* a dollop of creme fraise, yogurt, sour cream, soft cream cheese, or a drizzle of pouring cream

 * nutritional yeast flakes

-* diced cooked vegan bacon
+* diced cooked bacon -we like meat-free bacon

-A little veggie stock or water can be used to saute the veggies, start with about ½-3/4 cups of stock/broth/water, and then add extra tablespoons if needed.
+If you are on an added fat free diet then simply omit the margarine, butter or oil.
+Instead, a small amount of vegetable stock or water can be used to sauté the vegetables.
+Start with about ½-3/4 cups of stock or broth and then add extra tablespoons if needed.

-As the vegan butter adds to the flavour of the soup, perhaps add 1-2 teaspoons of white miso paste to the soup at the end of cooking for extra flavour.
-Ensure that the miso paste is stirred through thoroughly as any clumps will have a very intense flavour!
-[If your in the UK, white miso paste can be found in Asda or at a local wholefood/health food store]
+As the margarine adds to the flavour of the soup, perhaps add 1-2 teaspoons of white miso paste to the soup at the end of cooking for extra flavour.
+Ensure that the miso paste is stirred through thoroughly as any clumps will have a very intense flavour.
+[If your in the UK, white miso paste can be found in Asda or at a local whole-food or health food store] Or stir through a few tablespoons of nutritional yeast flakes at the end of cooking for extra flavour.

-Blend the soup to a creamy, velvety and smooth puree and use as a golden vegetable gravy or sauce!
+Got a small amount of golden vegetable soup leftover?
+Blend the soup to a creamy, velvety, and smooth puree and use it as a golden vegetable gravy or sauce.
+If necessary gently boil the soup until it's at the thickness you like.

-Using leftover pureed soup as a gravy alternative, is an old-fashioned idea that used to be very popular and does helps avoid food waste.
+Using leftover pureed soup as a gravy alternative, is an old-fashioned idea that used to be very popular and does help's avoid food waste.
+Another idea is to add some curry powder and cook this out within the pureed soup for a tasty quick and easy vegetable curry sauce.
+Very nice poured over chips or fries.

-Heat up this golden veggie soup and pour it into a thermos flask or similar and enjoy warming nourishing soup at school, college, work, down at the allotment, at the park, on a hike, etc.
+Need a hot meal on-the-go?
+Heat up this golden vegetable soup and pour it into a thermos flask and enjoy warming nourishing soup at school, college, work, down at the allotment, at the park, on a hike, etc. It’s a great way to save the pennies.

-Recipe
+📖 Recipe

 Old-Fashioned Golden Vegetable Soup